“Animals strike curious poses…

 I think I will try to sell first, as I have a business plan now and could certainly use some additional income. 🙂

-I think I like “Like A Prayer Shawl” versus ” Like A Prayer Prayer Shawl,” though technically, the latter is probably more correct.
+I think I like “Like A Prayer Shawl” versus ” Like A Prayer Prayer Shawl.”
 What do you think?
 This ain’t a religious thingy. 😀

 So, this is another ODDBALLS project, whose destination – charity donation or Neighbors By Design item – remains unknown at this time.
 And whose current destination is the WIP (Work In Progress) shelf because I have not found the right yarn to finish this shawl.